from Madison, NJ; Andover, NJ; Geneva, NY (Hobart College); Baltimore (Johns Hopkins);

 Please feel free to drop me a line.
 I'd like to hear from you.

 Added note: When I was a young man, my summer job was working at a YMCA camp called Camp Wawayanda located near Andover, NJ.
 They have since moved to the Catskills in NY state, and are thriving under the Frost Valley name.
 It was an important thing in my life.
 I have some stuff, and other stuff has been sent to me.
-If you're interested, you can check out my Camp Wawayanda pages.
+If you're interested, you can check out Camp Wawayanda page in the "Me" section.